Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: Introduction

 \subsection{Reimagining (and renaming) EPR `steering'}

 Consider a scenario wherein two parties (Alice and Bob) share a bipartite quantum system prepared in an entangled state, and where Alice then chooses a measurement, performs it on her share of the system, and obtains an outcome.
 Conditioned on the outcome of the measurement, Alice updates her description of the quantum state that corresponds to Bob's system.
 Consequently, each of Alice's possible measurements leads to an ensemble of potential updated states of Bob's system together with their associated probabilities of arising.
-The collection of these ensembles -- an `ensemble of ensembles' -- is termed an {\em assemblage}.
+The collection of these ensembles -- an `ensemble of ensembles' -- is termed an {\em assemblage}~\cite{pusey2013negativity}.
 Depending on {\em which} measurement she chooses to carry out, then, Alice chooses from which of these ensembles the quantum state of Bob's system will be drawn from.

 Schr{\"o}dinger considered this dependence of the wavefunction describing Bob's system on Alice's measurement choice to be `magic'~\cite{schrodinger1935discussion}, and termed this phenomena {\em quantum steering}.
-This terminology is motivated by the idea that Alice's choice of measurement exerts a {\em causal influence} on Bob's system, even when the two are at an arbitrary distance\footnote{In the modern parlance~\cite{harrigan2010einstein}, this choice of terminology seems to suggest that that Schr{\"o}dinger favored the $\psi$-ontic view, which holds that distinct quantum states describe distinct physical states of the world.}.
+This terminology is motivated by the idea that Alice's choice of measurement exerts a {\em causal influence} on Bob's system, even when the two are at an arbitrary distance.
+If one instead considers the quantum state to be merely a representation of one's {\em information} about a system, then Alice's ability to update this information conditioned on her measurement outcome is not in itself surprising.
+When Alice {\em learns} something about the true state of Bob's system, by virtue of her measurement on a system correlated with it, it is only natural that she would adjust her description of it (as a wavefunction), accordingly.